Digest hashing in Ruby: MD5, SHA256, and more

 end

-Though for actual passwords, you should use a dedicated key derivation function like bcrypt or Argon2 instead of a plain hash — those are designed to be slow to resist brute-force attacks.
+For actual passwords, use a dedicated key derivation function like bcrypt or Argon2 instead of a plain hash.
+Those tools are designed to be slow, which makes brute-force attacks much more expensive.

 Choosing an Algorithm